 GMAC Mortgage is a residential, not a commercial, case.
 The opinion does not provide that all DILs release a borrower from personal liability, and the precedent does not directly apply to an Indiana commercial mortgage foreclosure case.

-I represent lenders, as well as their mortgage loan servicers, entangled in contested foreclosures.
-If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected].
+I represent parties in loan-related litigation.
+If you need assistance with such a matter, please call me at 317-639-6151 or email me at [email protected].
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.